mahtab2003/Xera/README.md

+## Consumer Warning

+While Xera is safer and more secure than its predecessor, MOFHY-Lite, it has not yet been fully cleared by the community, and is not yet recomended to be used in a production or public envirement.
+If you do decided to use this software publically, you claim full responsability, and release mahtab2003 and all maintainers from any legal action.

+We invite you to search for vulnerabilities amd report them (Or better yet, fix them and make a pull request), so we can have a safe and secure MOFH client area for all!

 ## Introduction
 Xera is a hosting account and support management system especially designed to work with MOFH (MyOwnFreeHost).
 Xera currently has a limited number of feature which are listed below:
 - User Management